 Introducing Phuoc Tich pottery to guests. |

-Passing the corner of Truong Tien Bridge (north of Huong River), many people often see the image of Mrs. Huong - the person who is considered as the "keeper of childhood memories" of Hue with folk toys such as drums and cicadas.
-Many people do not know, just passing by without stopping.
+Passing by the corner of Truong Tien Bridge (north of the Perfume River), many people still often encounter the image of Mrs. Huong - a woman considered the "keeper of childhood memories" of Hue - with her folk toys such as the "lung tung" drum and the "ve ve" toy.
+Many people don't know her, just passing by without stopping.

 One day, a travel company invited her to participate as a guide in a workshop.
 Both the young tourists and their parents were enthusiastic.
 In particular, a Japanese tourist, after being introduced to her traditional toy-making craft, was extremely impressed.
 Before leaving Hue, he even promised the guide that he would return to continue the experience and learn the craft.
 Ms. Duong Thi Cong Ly, Director of the Hue branch of Vietnam Tourism Corporation - Hanoi, shared: "It is thanks to these interesting stories that tourists truly appreciate and love the destination and its tourism products."